Skillet Lickers: Individual members

 Clayton McMichen (1900–1970) was the lead fiddler.
 He was known as "Mac".
 At the age of 11 he learned to play the fiddle from his uncle and father.
 Two years later, in 1913, his family moved to Atlanta, Georgia where Mac made his living as an automobile mechanic.
 In 1918 he formed a band called "The Hometown Boys" consisting of himself and Charles Whitten on fiddles, Boss Hawkins and Mike Whitten on guitars and Ezra "Ted" Hawkins on mandolin.
 The Hometown Boys made their first radio debut on September 18, 1922.
 In 1931, he performed with the "Georgia Wildcats" on their first recording session for Columbia Records.
 He was National Fiddling Champion from 1934 to 1949.
 Mac made his last recordings in 1945, although he continued to perform until 1955 when he retired.
 His most notable composition was "Peach Pickin' Time in Georgia", later recorded by Jimmie Rodgers in 1932.
 By the time the folk revival was under way in the late 1950s, his irritation with being asked to play old-fashioned material was unconcealed.
 At the Newport Festival he spoke out on stage of his disdain for the Skillet Lickers.
 However, the recordings he made with that band are the only ones of his in print.
 In the early 1930s. the band occasionally toured without Gid Tanner, and without Puckett, with McMichen in charge instead.
 On these occasions Bert Layne would black-up for on stage comedy.

 Fate Norris, (Singleton Lafayette Norris) of Dalton, Georgia played the banjo, and harmonica.
 He lived in Resaca, Georgia.
 He had previously performed as a one-man band and had made a device with strings and levers which he played with his feet.
-Together Fate and Gid did blackface comedy.
 Norris made some recordings under his own name and was only occasionally a member of the band.
 By 1931 he appears to have disappeared from the line-up, to be replaced by Gid on banjo.
 He later died on stage in Subligna, Georgia on November 11, 1944.